 Help With Your Personal Planning

-Talk and plan.. do it for yourself and the people close to you.
-View a video by Honoring Choices Wisconsin, a major initiative to promote the benefits of and process for advance care planning.
+Talk and plan, do it for yourself and the people close to you.
+View a video by Honoring Choices Wisconsin, a major initiative to promote the benefits of and process for advanced care planning.

-The ADRC has staff available on Wednesday mornings to assist Kenosha County residents (age 18 and older) to complete the Wisconsin Power of Attorney for Health Care and discuss the considerations and options.
+The ADRC has staff available on Wednesday mornings to assist Kenosha County residents (age 18 and older) in completing the Wisconsin Power of Attorney for Health Care and discuss the considerations and options.
 Please call 262-605-6646 or contact one of the other community resources available to offer support.
-File of Life - File of Life is a tool for documenting personal health information and communicating with first responders.

 Guardianship: Guardianship is a legal process that is utilized when an individual is unable to make or communicate safe or sound decisions about his/her person and/or property.